 - D3.1.1 All farms included in an Individual Farm Certification shall be audited annually, as described in D4.2.1, except where an audit is waived (see D3.1.2). - D3.1.2 All audits shall be announced for the first year of certification.
-After the first year of certification, audits shall be conducted as follows: - a.
-At low risk farms, one of the two annual (non-recertification) audits may be waived per three-year certification cycle, provided that one of the other two audits is conducted during times when castration, tail docking, or shearing (as applicable to the species) are occurring.
+After the first year of certification, audits shall be conducted as follows: - At low-risk farms, one of the two annual (non-recertification) audits may be waived per three-year certification cycle, provided that one of the other two audits is conducted during times when castration, tail docking, or shearing (as applicable to the species) are occurring.
+The other non-recertification audit may be conducted as a simplified audit.
 All audits may be announced. - b.
-At medium risk and high risk farms, one of the two annual (non-recertification) audits during each cycle may be conducted as a simplified audit if it is conducted during times when castration, tail docking, or shearing (as applicable to the species) are occurring.

-- c.
-At least 5% of audits of medium risk farms and 10% of audits of high risk farms shall be semi-announced or unannounced. - NOTE: Percentages of farms in D3.1.2 apply per certification body, per year.
-They should apply per country/region per year and for each scope certificate over time, though sampling may focus more on farms where fewer low risk criteria or more high risk criteria apply within each risk category. - D3.1.3 A minimum of 10% of individual farm certifications shall receive a semiannounced or unannounced confirmation visit each year.
+At medium-risk and high-risk farms, one of the two annual (non-recertification) audits during each cycle may be conducted as a simplified audit if it is conducted during times when castration, tail docking, or shearing (as applicable to the species) are occurring. - c.
+At least 5% of audits of medium risk farms and 10% of audits of high-risk farms shall be semi-announced or unannounced. - NOTE: Percentages of farms in D3.1.2 apply per certification body, per year.
+They should apply per country/region per year and for each scope certificate over time, though sampling may focus more on farms where fewer low-risk criteria or more high-risk criteria apply within each risk category. - D3.1.3 A minimum of 10% of individual farm certifications shall receive a semi-announced or unannounced confirmation visit each year.
 Farms should be selected to focus on areas of higher risk or where a lower level of conformity with standard criteria has been identified.